RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/notion.md

 ## Summary
 In summary, Notion is a powerful tool for project management.
-It's clean UI and features enable structuring various aspects of a project well.
-Some of Notion's feature for project management were introduced in this article, along with a simple Project Management template to help you get started.
-Feel free to build on this template and test out some of the effective project management strategies introduced in your project!
+Its intuitive features enable powerful structuring of various aspects of a project.
+This article introduced some of Notion's features for project management and provided a simple Project Management template to help teams get started with their project.
+Feel free to build on this template and test out some of the effective project management strategies discussed in your project!

 ## See Also: